Is Rated People, MyBuilder or Checkatrade worth it?

 These new “Market Places” make some sense

 The stated aim of these new services is to replace word-of-mouth recommendation with online customer reviews.
 Some chance as we have seen!

-However, using both Rated People and My Builder, contractors can turn new leads on and off, enabling them to only generate new business when times are otherwise quiet.
+However, using both Rated People and My Builder, gas engineers, builders, electricians and other contractors can turn new leads on and off, enabling them to only generate new business when times are otherwise quiet.
 That offers some real benefits.
 Checkatrade claims to only promote decent businesses and generates leads by TV advertising.